tenkeyless/dart_docs/src/content/effective-dart/style.md

 [protobufs.]: {{site.pub-pkg}}/protobuf

-### DO capitalize acronyms and abbreviations longer than two letters like words
+### DO capitalize acronyms and abbreviations longer than two letters like words {:#do-capitalize-acronyms-and-abbreviations-longer-than-two-letters-like-words}

 Capitalized acronyms can be hard to read, and multiple adjacent acronyms can lead to ambiguous names.